 How are conversations being tagged?

-- This report shows you how many times tags have been applied to conversations and how (either by your agents or the bot!)
+- This report shows you how many times tags have been applied to conversations and what type of tag is being applied to conversations.
+If the source is listed as "Lead Stage" that indicates the bot has applied a lead stage tag to a lead.
+If the source is listed as "manual" that indicates that either the bot or an agent applied a conversation tag to the conversation.
 You can export a CSV with a complete list of your tags, the number of new conversations they were applied to as well as see the percentage of new conversations the tag was applied to.

 - This metric indicates the median amount of time that passes from when a conversation is opened to when a member of your team closes it.
 You can hover your mouse over individual days to see exact metrics.

 These are metrics about your team's interaction with visitors - how long it takes them to respond to a chat and how long chats last.

 We use median (the middle of a frequency distribution) and not mean (the sum of values divided by their number) in these metrics to avoid outliers skewing your results.

 - This metric lists your teammates who were the first person from your team to send a message in a conversation.
 Here you will see the name and the number of conversations where they were the first teammate to send a message.
 You can also export this report as a CSV.

 - This lists the members of your team - you can sort the list by median response time, median conversation length, and number of new conversations, in increasing or decreasing order, by clicking each metric.
 You can also export a full list as a CSV.